CREESTL/CREESTL/README.md

 ================================================================
 - 🔭 I'm currently studying Golang
-- 🌱 I'm always trying learn something new in Python
+- 🌱 I'm always trying to learn something new in Python
-- 🤔 In the future I'm planning to use these two languages for many purposes.
+- 🤔 In the future I'm planning to use these two languages for many purposes
 - ⚡ Fun fact №7837175958: You are too lazy to read this number.

                                            check out some of my most favorite projects